 Sledgehammer brought dedicated servers back to Call of Duty: WWII.
 The team had been testing the servers since Sunday, 12 November.
 The delayed COD points should now be just around the corner.

-Call of Duty WWII game update that was live on Friday did solve several critical issues but unfortunately had an adverse effect on server performance.
+Call of Duty WWII game did solve several critical issues but unfortunately had an adverse effect on server performance.
 As a result, the Sledgehammer team moved to P2P servers.
 The game was stable overall, but problems such as Host Migrations and other issues that make for inconsistent gameplay experiences started to show up.

 A return to dedicated servers has been the team's top priority ever since.
 Today, it's out with the P2P and in with the dedicated servers for Call of Duty WWII.